 Triggers can be anything from dealing with an illness or ending a close relationship to feeling overwhelmed or judged or criticized.
 Treatment can help clients recognize their own triggers, but these are just a few of many.

 The more support one receives, the better the chances are that the person will avoid relapse.
-Joining aftercare programs is important to staying true to recovery goals post-treatment.
+Joining aftercare programs is important to stay true to recovery goals post-treatment.

 Find a supportive network with people who have similar goals, understand your experiences, and can help you along the way.
 Joining an alumni group or free programs such as SMART Recovery can keep you on track and make you feel less alone in the journey to recovery.
 Also, consider finding sources who have access to information about education and employment opportunities.